June 9th: Trego County, Kansas, Tornadoes

 It is quite surreal to watch this move across the rural landscape.

-Clearer view just before the tornado begins to lift.
+Clearer view as the tornado begins to lift.

 Dissipating stage.